5 Hacks for Your INTJ Personality Type

 5 INTJ Hacks

-There’s an easy way you can improve this for yourself.
-As an INTJ, you have the intellectual ability and keen observational skills to quickly identify other people’s personality types.
 If you study the 16 personality types, even briefly, you’ll quickly start to understand much more about how and why people are the way they are.
-You might even be able to figure out their type on the spot.
+You may even be able to figure out their type on the spot.
+This can be an invaluable social skill.

 2. This may seem counter-intuitive, but attempt to be less clingy in relationships.

-INTJs and other introverts might find themselves intensely clinging to a close relationship.
-They usually pride themselves on their cool detachment, but will come to realize that they secretly need this close relationship in their lives.
 This is especially true for those who feel like they usually can’t find solid connections with other people.
 When a connection is made, they worry about losing it.
 That can lead to co-dependence or smothering behavior.

 If you identify this in one of your relationships, step back and apply your usual logic and detachment to the situation.
+People are a part of your life because they want to be.
+Do not give them any reason to change this and they’ll stick around.

 3. If you have trouble with networking, narrow your focus.